insurance for emergency medical centers

 emergency medical centers

-The Emergency Medical Center is a facility that provides medical, surgical and psychiatric services to the community for all ages within its geographic area.
+Insurance is vital for Emergency Medical Centers, who provide medical, surgical and psychiatric services to the community for all ages within their geographic areas.
 The term is not used in all states but in many states it designates a facility staffed by emergency medical personnel.
 These facilities receive emergency patients not only from local jurisdictions but also from many other places, including state, federal and private institutions.